raspberrypilearning/sonic-pi-competition-2014/lesson-1.md

 ## Lesson Summary

 ## Starter
 Present the theme of *Space Wonders* to the students and ask them what comes to mind.
 Collect their answers on the board or as part of a spider diagram.
 Then play one or more songs from each sub category below.
 Ask students what other words or ideas come to mind and add them to the spider diagram.
+Then ask students to think about what instruments or sounds make up some of the music, for example trumpets, or drums.

 **Planets**
 - [Holst's Panets](https://www.youtube.com/watch?v=Jmk5frp6-3Q&list=PLE6996668EC37137C)